 Learn the Most You Can During Training

 You’re unlikely to have another such opportunity in your career.
-All too often, physicians get stuck in the approaches and procedures they learn during training and afterwards only partially and belatedly expand their treatment armamentarium.
+All too often, physicians get stuck in the approaches and procedures they learn during training and afterward only partially and belatedly expand their treatment armamentarium.
 They remain forever more limited in their knowledge and skill than they otherwise would have been.

 Appreciate Your Peers

 Thus, a substantial number of people transitioning from a peer-ensconced environment to a more straight-up work environment feel somewhat lost and sad… anxious even.
-And often, sooner or later, a nostalgia sets in focused on those ‘tough but glorious’ years spent among peers.
+And often, sooner or later, a nostalgia sets in, focused on those ‘tough but glorious’ years spent among peers.

 Explore and Be Bold in Job Selection After Training